motevets/concourse-docker/README.md

 See the Quick-start folder.

-### Generate private keys
+### Prebuild requirements

-Run generate-keys.sh to create keys to be used by the web host and workers.
+Run `scripts/init` to create keys and download the concourse binary to be used by the web host and workers.

-### Environment variables
+#### Environment variables

 * `CONCOURSE_EXTERNAL_URL` - The URL to access concourse web at.
 Usually [http://192.168.99.100:8080](http://192.168.99.100:8080)
 * `CONCOURSE_LOGIN` - Username to use for concourse basic auth.